SmartGuyy/p13_oc_pods/oraclelinux_MySQL-server/README.md

-## Alpine_MySQL-server
+## oraclelinux_MySQL-server

 Docker image with MySQL server.

-Image size : 171 MB.
+Image size : 406 MB.

-This Docker image is based on Alpine Linux version 3.13.2.
+This Docker image is based on oraclelinux slim version 7.

 ## Build locally on K8s masternode :